 Adams-Cheshire School District faces many of the same kinds of problems facing school districts throughout Massachusetts.
 The federal government didn’t order our state to slim down by one congressperson because it’s booming.
 There are less people here than there once were, and they tend to move more often.

 The budget for each public school district’s financial aid is calculated by the state based on student head count.
 Mix in fierce competition for students created by both school choice and charter schools with an overall population drop and the outcome is inevitable.
-I’ve been opposed to both school choice and charter schools since they were first approved
+I’ve been opposed to both school choice and charter schools since they were first approved for just that reason.
+But both programs are still going strong.

 Another topic that is a long term thorn in the side of most communities, especially upscale communities, is affordable housing.
 It’s a thorny issue, because exactly like public education, it directly hits local property owners where they live, either in their quarterly real estate tax bill or the future value of their home.